-As a personal injury attorney in San Francisco, I’ve seen the devastation that Uber accidents can cause and the frustration that victims face when it comes to getting fair compensation for the pain and disability that they’ve suffered during a difficult recovery process.
+As a personal injury attorney in San Francisco, I’ve seen the devastation that Uber accidents and Lyft injuries can cause and the frustration that victims face when it comes to getting fair compensation for the pain and disability that they’ve suffered during a difficult recovery process.
 Much of this frustration comes from confusion surrounding Uber accident insurance.

 Victims often find themselves at the hands of Uber’s own insurance adjusters (whose number one goal is to pay as little as possible).
-Many people don’t even understand that they don’t have to rely on Uber’s advocates. (*The insurance carrier for Uber is James River Insurance – based out of Virginia, and our team of Uber accident attorneys are well-versed in dealing with James River.)
+Many people don’t even understand that they don’t have to rely on Uber’s advocates.

 As any reputable taxi service (or driver’s union) will tell you, Uber is not a taxi service.
 Uber is a ridesharing service.
 The company was designed to connect individual drivers (using their personal cars) with people who needed to get from Point A to Point B.

 It’s similar to a taxi service in that:

 This ease of use has made Uber extremely popular and it’s estimated that there are roughly 45,000 rideshare drivers in San Francisco alone.
 Note that most of these drivers are from outside of the City of San Francisco and commute in from the suburbs and surrounding areas.

 But there are several major differences between Uber and a traditional taxi service that have some serious implications if you’re ever in an Uber Accident in San Francisco.